• Free shipping on all orders

 Conclusion

 Squash is an excellent treat to offer your dog at any time of the year.
 It’s full of vitamins and minerals, and it’s a great low-calorie option for overweight pups.
-High in fiber, low in fat and really tasty, it’s not only a healthy option for your dogs, but perhaps we should all be adding more squash to our diets!
+High in fiber, low in fat, and tasty, it’s not only a healthy option for your dogs, but perhaps we should all be adding more squash to our diets!

 Related Articles